utopia-foss/dantro/CONTRIBUTING.md

 If you are willing to implement the changes, open a merge request by clicking on the *"Create merge request"* button in the issue.
 Then, use one of the available templates to provide a description of the changes (even if brief), and add the corresponding labels.

-When opening MRs like this, GitLab will automatically mark the MR as "work in progress" by prefixing `WIP: ` to its title.
+When opening MRs like this, GitLab will automatically mark the MR as a draft by prefixing `Draft: ` to its title.
 This indicates, that this MR is currently being worked on.
 To further specify that *you* are working on this MR, it's best to assign the MR to your self, e.g. via the right-hand sidebar.